 - Ensures due diligence

-- Provides record of complaints with critical limits set
+- Provides a record of complaints with critical limits set

 - Identifies potential problems